yacekmm/GitHubFacade/README.md

 # README #
-GitHubFacade Servcie aiming to retrieve user's repo summary.
+GitHubFacade Service aiming to retrieve user's repo summary.

 ## Summary of set up ##
 Gradle is used as a build tool.
 Use gradle wrapper to make sure that build tool is consistent across environment